Class of 1928 H.S.

 Merle Vance

 Class of 1927 & Class of 1928.
 Merle Vance.
 He graduated from Brigham Young High School on Thursday, May 24, 1928.
 Source 1: The Evening Herald, Provo, Utah, May 23, 1928. ~ ~ ~ ~ Source 2: Class of 1927.
 Merle Vance is pictured with the BYH Class of 1927 in the BYU Banyan yearbook, BYH section. ~ ~ ~ ~ HIS OBITUARY: Emery Merle Vance.
 E. Merle Vance, age 86, died Wednesday March 26, 1997 in Springville, Utah.
 He was born June 29, 1910 in Provo, Utah.
 He was the eldest child of nine of parents Stella Jean Nelson Vance and Arthur A. Vance, long time residents of Provo, Utah.
 He was a member of the LDS 10th Ward in Springville.
-A graduate of Brigham Young High School, and of Brigham Young University, Merle worked as a night clerk at Hotel Roberts and shared a dairy route with his brother Morris throughout their college years.
+A graduate of Brigham Young High School, Classes of 1927 & 1928, and of Brigham Young University, Merle worked as a night clerk at Hotel Roberts and shared a dairy route with his brother Morris throughout their college years.
 He was preceded in death by his parents and three brothers: Weston, David, and Morris.
 Survivors include one brother, John Richard Vance (Lorraine) of American Fork, Utah; and four sisters: Argene Vance Olsen, Castle Dale, Utah; Margaret Vance Koster, Stockton, California; Virginia Vance Husband (Dale), Washington, Utah; and Jessie Vance Diamond (George), St. George, Utah.
 Graveside Services were held Monday, March 31, 1997 at the Provo City Cemetery, 610 South State Road.
 Services were under the direction of Walker Mortuary of Provo.
 [Deseret News, Friday, March 28, 1997]

 Vincent, Virlie